Ross Hauser, M.D. Prolotherapy Doctor in Oak Park near Chicago and Fort Myers Florida

 Understanding available nonoperative treatment options

-“Osteoarthritis of the knee, one of the most common causes of disability, continues to increase in prevalence as the older adult and obese populations grow.
+Researchers have acknoledged that osteoarthritis of the knee is one of the most common causes of disability and it continues to increase in prevalence as the older adult and obese populations grow.
 Often, the general practitioner is the first to evaluate a patient with a painful knee that has arthritis.
-Evidence-based evaluation and treatment guidelines recommend the use of nonoperative treatments before surgical treatment options such as total knee arthroplasty (TKA – replacement) are considered.
-Understanding available nonoperative treatment options is critical for physicians who first encounter patients with osteoarthritis of the knee.”
+Evidence-based evaluation and treatment guidelines recommend the use of nonoperative treatments before surgical treatment options such as total knee replacement are considered.
+Understanding available nonoperative treatment options is critical for physicians who first encounter patients with osteoarthritis of the knee.
 1

 Understanding the available non-operative treatment options is a critical responsibility for the physician and relaying this information to the patient helps the chronic pain patient understand the ramifications of surgery.